-When a user opens follows a link to your website and opens it, the client (browser) sends a request to the server.
-The server responds with a set of static: HTML content, JS code, CSS, images, etc. It repeats each time when the user follows an internal link on the page, for example, to another catalog section.
-The browser usually caches JS code and CSS that don’t change from page to page.
-However, the HTML content is regenerated every time on the side of the server.
-IT is called SSR - Server-Side Rendering.
+When a user follows a link to your website and opens it, the client (browser) sends a request to the server.
+The server responds with a set of static: HTML content, JS code, CSS, images, etc. The process repeats each time when the user follows an internal link on the page, for example, to another catalog section.
+The browser usually caches JS code and CSS that are the same for different pages.
+However, the HTML content is regenerated every time on the server side.
+It is called SSR - Server-Side Rendering.

 The generated HTML of a new page can weigh hundreds of kilobytes or even megabytes.
 As there might be a lot of content on a live, working resource, the problem of heavy pages arises.
 A single page may contain customer reviews, blocks with popular products, recommendations, special offers, banners, etc. - everything that can convince the customer to take action.
 Where does this lead?
-To “heavy” pages which cannot load in time and are expensive for the visitor using the mobile Internet connection.
+To “heavy” pages take a lot of time to load and are expensive for the visitor using the mobile Internet connection.

 That data is received using a special API (a specific interface that provides interaction between different programs).
 It can transmit “clean” data, connecting no template engines.
 It significantly speeds up the site’s work on the server side.